-Performance Check Frequency Acceptance Criteria Balance verification check [Using two standard weights that bracket the expected mass] Daily prior to use Top-loading balance: ± 2% or ± 0.02g, whichever is greater Analytical balance: ± 0.1% or ± 0.5 mg, whichever is greater

-Performance Check Frequency Acceptance Criteria Balance Calibration Annual Certificate of Calibration from ISO/IEC 17025 accredited calibration laboratory Calibration of standard mass [Using weights traceable to the International System of Units (SI) through a NMI] Every 5 years Certificate of Calibration from ISO/IEC 17025 accredited calibration laboratory Monitoring of refrigerator/freezer temperatures Daily (i.e., 7 days per week) [Use MIN/MAX thermometers or data loggers equipped with notification of out of control event capabilities if personnel not available to record daily.
-If a notification has been sent to laboratory personnel for out of control conditions, the laboratory is expected to respond with corrective actions within 24 hours of sent notification or the client of the affected samples will be notified.]
-Refrigerators: 0°C to 6°C Freezers: ≤ -10°C Thermometer verification check [Using a thermometer traceable to the SI through an NMI] [Performed at two temperatures that bracket the target temperature(s).
+Performance Check Frequency Acceptance Criteria Balance calibration check [Using two standard weights that bracket the expected mass] Daily prior to use Top-loading balance: ±2% or ±0.02g, whichever is greater Analytical balance: ±0.1% or ±0.5 mg, whichever is greater Verification of standard mass [Using weights traceable to the International System of Units (SI) through a NMI Every 5 years Certificate of Calibration from ISO/IEC 17025 accredited calibration laboratory Monitoring of refrigerator/freezer temperatures Daily (i.e. 7 days per week) [use MIN/MAX thermometers or data loggers equipped with notification of out of control event capabilities if personnel not available to record daily] Refrigerators: 0°C to 6°C Freezers: ≤-10°C Thermometer verification check [Using a thermometer traceable to the SI through an NMI] [Performed at two temperatures that bracket the target temperature(s).
 Assume linearity between the two bracketing temperatures.]
-[If only a single temperature is used, verify at the temperature of use] Liquid in glass: Before first use and annually Electronic: Before first use and quarterly Traceable thermometers shall be verified as required and correction factors used when appropriate Apply correction factors or replace thermometer Volumetric labware Class B: By lot before first use Class A and B: Upon evidence of deterioration Bias: Mean within ± 2% of nominal volume Precision: RSD ≤ 1% of nominal volume (based on 10 replicate measurements)
+[If only a single temperature is used, at the temperature of use] Liquid in glass: Before first use and annually Electronic: Before first use and quarterly Apply correction factors or replace thermometer Volumetric labware Class B: By lot before first use Class A and B: Upon evidence of deterioration Bias: Mean within ±2% of nominal volume Precision: RSD ≤1% of nominal volume (based on 10 replicate measurements) Non-volumetric labware [Applicable only when used for measuring initial sample volume and final extract/ digestates volume] By lot before first use or upon evidence of deterioration Bias: Mean within ±3% of nominal volume Precision: RSD ≤3% of nominal volume (based on 10 replicate measurements)

-Performance Check Frequency Acceptance Criteria Non-volumetric labware [Applicable only when used for measuring initial sample volume and final extract/ digestates volume] By lot before first use and upon evidence of deterioration Bias: Mean within ± 3% of nominal volume Precision: RSD ≤ 3% of nominal volume (based on 10 replicate measurements) Mechanical volumetric pipette Daily before use Bias: Mean within ± 2% of nominal volume Precision: RSD ≤ 1% of nominal volume (based on minimum of 3 replicate measurements) [Note: for variable volume pipettes, verify at the volume of use or using two volumes that bracket the range of use] Glass microliter syringe Upon receipt and upon evidence of deterioration General Certificate of Bias & Precision upon receipt Replace if deterioration is evident Drying oven temperature check Daily prior to and after use Within ± 5% of set temperature Water purification system Daily prior to use Per Laboratory SOP Radiological Survey Equipment Daily prior to use [The battery is checked; the physical integrity of the unit and high voltage is checked; a background reading is taken; and verified with a radiological source] Per Laboratory SOP Timer Timer traceable to NIST where time is critical to the performance of a test Per Laboratory SOP
+Performance Check Frequency Acceptance Criteria Mechanical volumetric pipette Daily before use Bias: Mean within ±2% of nominal volume Precision: RSD ≤1% of nominal volume (based on minimum of 3 replicate measurements) [Note: for variable volume pipettes, the nominal volume is the volume of use] Glass microliter syringe Upon receipt and upon evidence of deterioration General Certificate of Bias & Precision upon receipt Replace if deterioration is evident Drying oven temperature check Daily prior to and after use Within ±5% of set temperature Water purification system Daily prior to use Per Laboratory SOP Radiological Survey Equipment Daily prior to use [The battery is checked; a background reading is taken; and verified with a radiological source] Per Laboratory SOP